ammrie/workshopNetLogo/docs/index.md

 * can handle the NetLogo interface and use models from the NetLogo library
 * are able to refelct on NetLogos potential for a Geography lessons

+I hope you enjoy!
+If there any questions later on, feel free to contact me.

 {% for author in site.data.authors %}